blenback/awesome-ABM-LU/README.md

 [Modeling and Simulation of Complex Systems -A Framework for Efficient Agent-Based Modeling and Simulation](https://www.springer.com/gp/book/9783658075286)

-## Journals & Specialized Search Engine Links {#journals--specialized-search-engine-links}
+## Journals & Specialized Search Engine Links

 Many technical or scientific journals relate to ABM techniques